centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-barco-cs-restapi.md

 yum install centreon-plugin-Hardware-Devices-Barco-Cs-Restapi
 ```

-2. On the Centreon Central server, install the Centreon Plugin Pack from the RPM:
+2. On the Centreon Central server, install the Centreon Pack from the RPM:

 ```bash
 yum install centreon-pack-hardware-devices-barco-cs-restapi
 ```

-3. On the Centreon Web interface in "Configuration > Plugin Packs > Manager", install the *Barco ClickShare Rest API* Plugin Pack
+3. On the Centreon Web interface in "Configuration > Plugin Packs > Manager", install the *Barco ClickShare Rest API* Pack

 <!--END_DOCUSAURUS_CODE_TABS-->